Estate Planning Services in Williamsville, NY

 Mistakes 1-10

-Neglecting to Update Your Plan After Life Changes
+Failing to Update Your Estate Plan

-Failing to Establish a Power of Attorney
+Not Having a Power of Attorney (POA)

-Skipping Healthcare Proxies and Advance Directives
+Failing to Designate Healthcare Proxies & Advance Directives

-Believing a Will Prevents Probate
+Assuming a Will Avoids Probate

-Leaving Assets Vulnerable to Long-Term Care Costs
+Failing to Protect Assets from Long-Term Care Costs

 Overlooking Special Needs Planning